 DuPage County Role: DuPage County is the Lead Agency of the DuPage County HOME Consortium.
-Naperville is a Participating Jurisdiction in the Consortium.
-As Lead Agency, the Consortium is responsible for administration of HOME funds available to DuPage County and the Participating Jurisdictions.
-Membership in the HOME Consortium allows Naperville access to HOME funding that can be used to finance affordable housing projects that are not eligible for CDBG funding.
+Naperville is a Participating Jurisdiction in the projects that are not eligible for CDBG funding.
 DuPage County is also responsible for submitting the ConPlan and AAP's on behalf of all members of the Consortium.